hazard-ready/disaster-preparedness/README.md

 # Supporting multiple languages

+## The app
 To support a multi-language site, you need to provide message files for the Django views, by the usual means of `makemessages` and `compilemessages`.
 In addition, there are many bits of text that are configurable through Django Admin.
 To translate those, uncomment the relevant lines in settings.py, admin.py and translation.py.
 Then run `makemigrations` and `migrate`.
 You should then have fields for multiple languages exposed in Django Admin.
 For more information, see the [Django-ModelTranslation docs](http://django-modeltranslation.readthedocs.io/en/latest/index.html)

+## Snuggets and Preparedness Actions
+When you uncommented the relevant lines of code in the previous section, you enabled translating snuggets and preparedness actions.
+That means that if you put some specially named columns in your snugget and prepare spreadsheets, Hazard Ready will read in those translations as well during the load process.
+To translate a column, make another column with the same name, `-`, and then the relevant language code.
+So the Spanish translations for the `text` column in the `snuggets.xlsx` will be `text-es`, and it will be automatically associated with the correct snugget.
+You can have as many languages as you want for each column.

+The following columns will be automatically translated in this way:
+- `snuggets.xlsx`
+  - `text`
+  - `pop_out_txt`

+- `prepare.xlsx`
+  - `section`
+  - `text`
+  - `happy`
+  - `useful`
+  - `property`
+  - `external_text`